Inject Interface X Components individually into your website's DOM

 - Choose target containers for each component

-- Add the container selectors to the configuration object
+- Customize the container selectors in the configuration object

-Once you complete these steps, Empathy's Interface X enablement team will take care of the injection and behavior of the components to complete the integration process.
+Once you complete these steps, Empathy's Interface X enablement team will handle the injection and component behavior to complete the integration process.

 note